nrao16/330-final-project-backend/README.md

 # 330-final-project-backend
 Final project for 330 course using nodejs/express/mongodb

+*------- POC UPDATE-------*
+- All models, daos, routes, middleware, postman tests for all routes and login jest test done.
+- Need to work on jest tests for authors, books, favorites.
+- I wanted to be able to search on author name in the books api but that is something I am still finding difficult to do.
+I will try to get that working.

+*--------------------------*

 ## Scenario
 This is a continuation of the project theme that I submitted for my React course.
 I would like users to be able to create lists of favorite books that are associated with their account (based on email address) and perform additions/deletions/updates to their favorite lists.
 In the UI, the book lists were from the New York Times bestseller lists and users were able to favorite them to add them to a firebase db.